-A carrier oil such as sweet almond oil or olive oil can work well for this purpose.
+A carrier oil, such as sweet almond oil or olive oil, can work well for this purpose.
 You usually mix about 5 drops of the essential oil to 1 ounce of carrier oil.

 If you’d like to incorporate essential oils into your life to relieve allergy symptoms, here are a few you might want to try.

 Lavender is a popular essential oil because of its many benefits.